SheinH/chatapp/README.md

 ## Compilation

 This program is manually compiled and requires some implementation of curses.h.
-If your computer has ncurses and uses cc to compile C code, you may compile with any c compiler using "cc Chat.c -lncurses" as an example.
+If your computer has ncurses and uses cc to compile C code, you may compile with the command c compiler using `cc Chat.c -lncurses` as an example.

 ## How to use: